GuJialu/BigMushroomRPGDocs/puremd/manualEnglish.md

 - Add act element [Activated Act](#activated-act) in act B.
 - Drag a line from its arrow to the left slot of act C.
 - Click act C's left slot to turn on the && switch.
 - The act C will be in inactive state(cannot be triggered) when game start.
-It will be activated when both [Activated Acts](#activated-Act) in act A and B are played.
+It will be activated after both [Activated Acts](#activated-Act) in act A and B are played.
 - Click act C's left slot again to turn off the && switch.
-- Now the act will be activated when either [Activated Act](#activated-Act) in act A or B is played.
+- Now the act will be activated after either [Activated Act](#activated-Act) in act A or B is played.

 ### Act Loop
 - Single act loop